How Much Compensation Can You Get For Medical Negligence?

 In the ACT, there is no cap on the amount of compensation you can receive for non-economic loss.

-Whilst you don’t have to meet a minimum impairment threshold, your compensation is based on impact of the injury on your life.
+Whilst you don’t have to meet a minimum impairment threshold, your compensation is based on the impact of the injury on your life.
 The court will also look at previous decisions similar to your case.

 You can read more about the ACT’s limitations on non-economic loss in section 139F of the Act.